Sonia364/ERRS/README.md

 1. Register or log in with your user account to access the reporting dashboard.

-2. Fill out the incident report form, providing all relevant information about the emergency.
+2. Complete the incident report form, providing all necessary information about the emergency.

 3. Submit the report, and the system will automatically notify the designated authorities and responders.